An Adjoint Formulation of Energetic Particle Confinement: Mean Escape Time

-Turning to the distribution of training losses, six million training points were used with two million uniformly distributed test points applied.
-The training points were taken to be distributed by a Hammersley sequence.
-Two dimensional projections of the resulting test error are shown in Fig. \ref{fig:ET2}, with the magnitude of the markers set to be proportional to the magnitude of the residual.
+Turning to the distribution of training losses, two dimensional projections of the resulting test error are shown in Fig. \ref{fig:ET2}, with the magnitude of the markers set to be proportional to the magnitude of the residual.
 Hence, darker regions represent regions with the largest residuals.
 From Fig. \ref{fig:ET2}, the outer thirty percent of the tokamak contained the largest losses.
 This follows due to this region containing direct loss orbits, whose detailed form can be difficult to resolve.
-It is also evident that the outer five percent of the plasma radius has somewhat smaller residuals due to the concentration of training points in this region.
-Finally, regions with $r > 0.99$ and poloidal angles on either the outboard ($-\Delta \theta < \theta < \Delta \theta$) or inboard ($\theta > -\pi + \Delta \theta$ and $\theta < \pi - \Delta \theta$) midplanes where set to zero, leading to empty regions in Fig. \ref{fig:ET2}(a).
+It is also evident from Fig. \ref{fig:ET2}(d), where the magnitude of the residuals are plotted as a function of the minor radius, that for $r\approx a$ a small number of very large residuals are present, with the largest having a magnitude of $0.589$ located at $r/a \approx 0.998$ and $\theta \approx 3.041$.
+These large residuals at the very edge of the plasma are responsible for the increase in the test loss during the last 10,000 epochs of training, but as discussed further below, do not substantially impact the accuracy of the solution throughout the majority of the plasma volume.
+Finally, regions with $r/a > 0.99$ and poloidal angles on either the outboard ($-\Delta \theta < \theta < \Delta \theta$) or inboard ($\theta > -\pi + \Delta \theta$ and $\theta < \pi - \Delta \theta$) midplanes were set to zero, leading to empty regions in Fig. \ref{fig:ET2}(a).
 For this example we set $\Delta \theta = 0.1$.
 As described further below, these regions contain discontinuities in the solution arising from changes in boundary conditions between the lower and upper half of the tokamak, which cannot be precisely resolved.
 By removing training points from this region, this allows the PINN to find a solution that smoothly transitions across these narrow regions.
+We note that the largest residuals in the test loss are located at poloidal angles just outside of these regions, and are thus due to the sharp variation of the solution between the upper and lower regions of the tokamak near the plasma edge [see Fig. \ref{fig:ET5}(a) below].